TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-07-04-can-phpstan-find-dead-public-methods.md

 2. With PHPStan extension installer, the rules are already installed.

-To enable them, increase the minimal coverage on particular location:
+To enable them, use parameters:

 ```yaml
 # phpstan.neon